MatteoTomasetto/deeponet/README.md

 - `run.py`: Batch runner script for running the model across multiple sub-datasets in the [CTF-for-Science](https://github.com/CTF-for-Science) framework.
 - `run_opt.py`: Batch runner script for running the model across multiple sub-datasets with hyperparameter tuning in the [CTF-for-Science](https://github.com/CTF-for-Science) framework.
 - `optimize_parameters.py`: Script for tuning the model hyperparameters
+- `config/config_Lorenz.yaml`: Configuration file for running the model on the `Lorenz` test cases for all sub-datasets.
 - `config/config_KS.yaml`: Configuration file for running the model on the `Kuramoto-Sivashinsky` test cases for all sub-datasets.
-- `config/config_Lorenz.yaml`: Configuration file for running the model on the `Lorenz` test cases for all sub-datasets.
+- `config/optimal_config_Lorenz_*.yaml`: Configuration file for running the model on the `Lorenz` test cases with optimal hyperparameters for every sub-datasets.
+- `config/optimal_config_KS_*.yaml`: Configuration file for running the model on the `Kuramoto-Sivashinsky` test cases with optimal hyperparameters for every sub-datasets.
-- `tuning_config/config_KS.yaml`: Configuration file for tuning the model hyperparameters on the `Kuramoto-Sivashinsky` test cases for all sub-datasets.
+- `tuning_config/config_Lorenz_*.yaml`: Configuration file for tuning the model hyperparameters on the `Lorenz` test cases for every sub-datasets.
-- `tuning_config/config_Lorenz.yaml`: Configuration file for tuning the model hyperparameters on the `Lorenz` test cases for all sub-datasets.
+- `tuning_config/config_KS_*.yaml`: Configuration file for tuning the model hyperparameters on the `Kuramoto-Sivashinsky` test cases for every sub-datasets.

-The configuration files specify the hyperparameters for running the model with the following structure
+The configuration files in the `config` folder specify the hyperparameters for running the model with the following structure
 ```yaml
 dataset:
   name: <dataset_name>  # Test case (e.g. PDE_KS, ODE_Lorenz)